esmerek/terrific-zebra-dadb5/content/pages/blog/agile-project-infusion.md

 Together, we establish the necessary practices for the challenges of tomorrows digital work.

-#### What if we epic fail?
+#### Celebrate Epic Fails!

+What if we fail?
 Congratulations!
 This is the first step towards learning.

 > If you adopt only one agile practice let it be retrospectives.
 Everything else will follow.